Axolotls7/hello-world/README.md

 # Hello, World!
-Various little programs in various languages, to learn them.
+Various little programs in various little languages, to learn to use them.